mamun2519/learn-devOps-concept/Networking/readme.md

 ⇒ A firewall is a network security device designed to monitor, filter, and control incoming and outgoing network traffic based on predetermined security rules.
 The primary purpose of a firewall is to establish a barrier between a trusted internal network and untrusted external networks.

+### What is a Load Balancer

+⇒ **Load balancing is the process of distributing network traffic efficiently among multiple servers to optimize application availability and ensure a positive end-user experience.**

 ### Role Of Networking In DevOps

 - Infrastructure Provisioning